 Organic compound used as an intermediate in the production of glycerol, epichlorohydrin, butanediol, esters, amines, and others

 Allyl alcohol is a clear liquid that is used to produce a variety of derivatives and products.
 Showa Denko has been manufacturing allyl alcohol with a unique, more energy efficient process since 1985.
 Before 1985 traditional production methods required the alkaline hydrolysis of allyl chloride and the isomerization of propylene oxide.
-Our production capacity of allyl alcohol is 100,000MT per year.

 The IUPAC name for allyl alcohol is 2-propen-1-ol and CAS # 107-18-6.